UNM Women’s Ice Hockey Club Opens Opportunities for Female Hockey Players

 The Team Behind UNM Women’s Ice Hockey Club

 Students Kiki Langenwalter and Mia Hollister founded the UNM Women’s Ice Hockey Club in 2024.
-The team is building a competitive program while growing the game of women’s hockey across New Mexico, according to UNM News
+The team is building a competitive program while growing women’s hockey across New Mexico, according to UNM News

 “Being the first women’s club hockey team in the entire state of New Mexico just means so much to me and the girls,” Langenwalter said.